How to Soak Almonds? A Step-by-Step Guide

 Does soaking almonds remove nutrients?

-Research indicates that soaking almonds can lead to a reduction in mineral content, especially if the nuts are chopped.
-It’s important to consider this if you’re soaking almonds for their nutritional benefits.
+Research indicates that soaking almonds can lead to a reduction in mineral content.
+That’s especially if the nuts are chopped.
+It’s essential to consider this if you’re soaking almonds for their nutritional benefits.

 What happens if you eat raw almonds without soaking them?